girnara/parking-manager/README.md

 }
 ```

-## Deployment
+### Deployment

 Deployment folder contain the ansible role for deployment on ubuntu 16.04 as systemctl service with slack notification
-Export your build number as 100(It can be your jenkins build number.
+Export your build number as 100(It can be your jenkins build number).
 You need to add the ssh public key on target hosts.
 We uniquely identify the application by its name(parking), region(in/us/eu/cn/jp), env(dev/qa/uat/prod)
-You need to create manual symbolic link first time to avoid ansible role failure in service.yml line number
+You need to create manual symbolic link first time to avoid ansible role failure in service.yml line number 23(You can comment out that task for first build and uncomment for subsequent build).
 ```
 $ export BUILD_NUMBER=100
 $ mkdir -p deployment/application/$BUILD_NUMBER